-Normal Take Off and Initial Climb Pitch Control - past neutral towards there may be noticeable back pressure forward. \checkmark 2) Hand Throttle OFF \checkmark 3) Foot Throttle - full ON \checkmark 4) Directional Control - maintain centered ed \checkmark 5) Speed - build up Take Off Safety Spe ed (refer to sec 4.1) \checkmark ward so it touches the compression strut rned to trim speed before leaving ground 7) Control bar adjusted for shallow nose angle climb close to ground.
+Normal Take Off and Initial Climb Pitch Control - past neutral towards the compression strut.
+As you speed up there may be noticeable back pressure from the control bar, keep it pushed forward. > √ 2) Hand Throttle OFF \checkmark 3) Foot Throttle - full ON \checkmark 4) Directional Control - maintain centered \checkmark 5) Speed - build up Take Off Safety Speed (refer to sec 4.1) \checkmark Rotate - push control bar smoothly forward so it touches the compression st momentarily as the nose lifts and returned to trim speed before leaving groueffect. trut and $$ 7) Control bar adjusted for shallow nose angle climb close to ground. \checkmark